advancedresearch/advancedresearch.github.io/blog/2022-12-04-an-introduction-to-philosophy-for-computer-scientists.md

 so if they walked outside the house they risked kidnapping and being sold into prostitution.
 This meant that there were certain perspectives absent from the debate due to the bias of the coincidental historical context.
-These absent ideas can be found in history by going further back in time, to the Bronze Age, e.g. the rights of women in ancient Egypt which were considerably more liberated than in the later ancient Greece.
+These absent ideas can be found in history by going further back in time, to the Bronze Age, e.g. the rights of women in ancient Egypt which were considerably more liberal than in the later ancient Greece.

 In ancient Egypt, there was a goddess named Seshat.
 Her symbol was a hemp leaf.